 Our girls were late teethers, which was fine by me since the fear of nursing a baby with teeth had me terrified.
 It wasn’t until ten months into their first year that the teething truly ramped up.
 In fact, it was just after the girls first birthday when we took them to visit their grandparents’ for a weeklong family vacation that the worst of the teething hit us.
 The girls clung to their pacifiers, drooled uncontrollably, struggled to sleep, and were in general nearly impossible to please for the first few days.
 Needless to say, having this happen at my in-law's house was not ideal for my stress level.

 There was no denying that the girls were not happy.
-Grandpa went to the grocery store for Orajel one day and pain medicine the next.
+Grandpa went to the grocery store for Orajel one day (Twiniversity recommends that you check with your child's doctor before using this product) and pain medicine the next.
 Nana offered food to gnaw on.
 Aunt K washed the teething toys and offered them repeatedly.
 Uncle J begged and pleaded for the girls to stop; I actually believe there may have been a Porsche bribe in there too.
 My husband and I constantly cuddled and provided pacifiers to the dissatisfied little ladies.
 It took the whole family trying different methods to appease the mini-tyrants.
 We learned a lot from this episode of terrible teething that was on display for the whole family.
 Here are some tips to help your twinnies with teething pain relief.

 Don’t think you’re crazy if you treat teething, but don’t see teeth immediately.

 Apparently, the teeth push through the gums and retreat back before pushing through and staying.
 You can imagine trying to poke a hole in a paper with a pencil, and the first poke or two wouldn’t completely break the surface.
 Yet the whole process is unpleasant for little ones and anyone within a two-mile radius.

 Remember that fever and running noses can be signs of teething.